top of page

 Apart from enjoying the company of his family, Br.
 Armand enjoys outdoor activities such as camping, hiking, and cycling, and he and his family look forward to many new adventures with the brotherhood of St Francis.

+Br.
 Dustin Odom

 During the week days, he serves the community as a elementary school teacher, specializing in primary grades instruction.